Banana freckle

 Submit a sample

-You can submit a specimen for identification to the Department of Industry, Tourism and Trade (DITT).
+You can submit a sample for identification to plant pathology and entomology in the Department of Agriculture and Fisheries.

 Give feedback about this page.